Problem: Maps print or export blocky, chunky, low quality, or raster banded from ArcMap

 Other data frames in the map that do not contain picture fills, picture markers, or transparency are not affected.

 It is highly recommended to use ArcGIS Pro for printing and exporting, especially when experiencing issues caused by the limitations of the ArcMap display engine.
 More specifically, ArcGIS Pro is not restricted by the graphical device interface (GDI) limitations that some users experience in ArcMap.
 For example, transparency is natively supported in ArcGIS Pro, preventing the rasterization of layers.
 Additionally, ArcGIS Pro supports transparency in layout elements.

 - Increase the output resolution.
-See: How To: Modify output resolution (dpi) for ArcMap printing or exporting
+Refer to How To: Modify output resolution (dpi) for ArcMap printing or exporting for more information.

 - Increase the Output Image Quality (OIQ) setting.
-See: How To: Use the Output Image Quality option.
+Refer to How To: Use the Output Image Quality option for more information.